jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/test-in-github-actions.md

 2. Initialize the containers and create the postgres instance
 3. Checkout the code
 4. Set up Node.js
-5. Install the Redwood app's dependencies
+5. Install the Cedar app's dependencies
-6. Build the Redwood app
+6. Build the Cedar app
 7. Run the api tests
 8. Run the web tests
 9. Clean up the environment